yuhldr/Always-On-Top/README.md

 3. **Follow steps 3-5 from Method 1**

-### Method 3: Manual Installation Script
+### Method 4: Automated Installation Script

-Create and run this installation script:
+You can also use the provided installation script:

 ```bash
 #!/bin/bash